-This initial Special Edition CBR educational letter is sent to selected providers based on criteria and metrics established through claim data review and research.
-After receiving this initial Special Edition CBR you may receive up to three additional Special Edition CBR educational letters.
+This second educational letter in the Special Edition CBR series is sent to selected providers based on criteria and metrics established through claim data review and research.
+After receiving this second Special Edition CBR you may receive up to two additional Special Edition CBR educational letters.
 Each Special Edition CBR educational letter will include comparison and educational data.
 Criteria for receiving future Special Edition CBR educational letters is as follows:

-- Letter #2 will be sent to the same pool of providers selected to receive Special Edition CBR letter #1, based on criteria and metrics established through research.
-If you no longer meet the defined criteria, you will not receive Special Edition CBR letter #2. - Letter #3 will be sent to the top 5% of letter #2 recipients.
+- Letter #3 will be sent to the top 5% of letter #2 recipients.
 If you no longer meet the defined criteria, you will not receive Special Edition CBR letter #3. - Letter #4 will be sent to any provider who remains an outlier based on the defined criteria.
 If you no longer meet the defined criteria, you will not receive Special Edition CBR letter #4.